Shame or Conviction?

 Let me start with this statement: Shame masquerades as conviction.
 And it’s incredibly hard to tell what you’re feeling––shame or conviction.

-As one author puts it, “… both produce very strong emotional reactions that result in changed behavior” (Jim Grimes).
+As one author puts it, “both produce very strong emotional reactions that result in changed behavior” (Jim Grimes).
 No wonder they are confused so often.

 Why is it so important that we get the difference?
 I believe that our thoughts influence our emotions (not the other way around) and that if we can change our perspective about, say… ourselves… then the way we feel about ourselves will improve.
 I also believe that the way we feel influences our behavior.
 So, if we change a thought, the associated emotion will obediently follow it, and our behavior will reflect this feeling.